-This page is updated periodically to report on the progress we have
+This section of the site is updated periodically to report on the progress we have

-made on the development and construction of the Operations Road Show
+made on the development, construction and exhibition of the Operations Road Show

 Owing to the scope of this project, these reports do not necessarily